vbaconnet-ledger/developer-portal/_docs/nano-app/documentation-requirements.md

 - How to send crypto assets
     - Document all the steps and form fields to fill.
     - Explicitly instruct to verify transaction details on the device display, before confirming and signing it.
 - Support: where to get help if needed (mail address, Slack/Reddit/Telegram communities).

+In addition: The final version of the google doc will be published on: \<insert URL here>

 ## Style guidelines